strayTrain/SimpleEventSubsystemPlugin/README.md

 # Simple Event Plugin

-**Simple Event Plugin** is a lightweight Unreal Engine plugin that provides a subsystem that can be used to send and listen for events.
+**Simple Event Plugin** is a lightweight Unreal Engine plugin that provides a subsystem to send and listen for events.
 - Events are indentified by `EventTags` and categorized by `DomainTags`.
 - Events come with a payload that can be any UStruct you create in C++ or Blueprints (via [InstancedStruct](https://www.reddit.com/r/unrealengine/comments/1f7o1co/what_is_the_difference_between_a_struct_and_an/)).
 - Anything that has access to the GameInstance (e.g Widgets, Pawns, PlayerControllers) can listen/send events.